Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 He continues to make the point today, telling me that: “People who get into veganism for health reasons can shift to animal reasons, right?”

 His argument is that if vegan activists only use “pure” or “animal-only” motivations to encourage people to become vegan, then change will happen more slowly.
-Even though he agrees, and research suggests, that more people “stick” with veganism if motivated by animal rights reasons, “but what if there would then be less of an inflow of people hearing those reasons, because you don’t use those other (health, environment) arguments to get them?”
+He agrees, and research suggests, that more people “stick” with veganism if motivated by animal rights reasons.
+“But what if there would then be less of an inflow of people hearing those reasons, because you don’t use those other (health, environment) arguments to get them?”
+Leenaert asks.

-Yet there remain flaws with what current research we have, which need exploring if we’re going to improve our advocacy for animals and grow more fully vegan societies.
-Do 84% of vegans really give up their diets, or, as some argue, is the figure likely to be much lower?
+Yet there are flaws with current research, which need exploring if we’re going to improve our advocacy for animals and grow more fully vegan societies.
+Do 84 percent of vegans really give up their diets, or, as some argue, is the figure likely to be much lower?

-Perhaps one of the major flaws in the research is the lack of distinction given to vegans and vegetarians in the reporting of findings.
+Perhaps one of the major flaws in the research is the lack of distinction given to vegans and vegetarians.

 As Anderson writes: “I rolled along happily for years as a vegetarian, secure in that identity – but definitely avoiding information about the egg and dairy industries.”

-Dairy remains a major blockage to many making the dietary switch, writes Dr. Neal Barnard in his book The Cheese Trap, despite the fact dairy production is seen by many as a more exploitative industry than beef or other meat products.
+Dairy remains a major blockage to many making the dietary switch, writes Dr. Neal Barnard in his book The Cheese Trap.
+This is despite the fact that dairy production is seen by many as more exploitative than beef or other meat products.

 It is clear that vegetarian and vegan identities and practices are very different (something I wrote about in my book The Pig in Thin Air).
 For meaningful research to lead to meaningful advocacy strategies, these identifications and practices must be demarcated and separated in future research.
 Anderson would go further:

-“It’s really ‘plant-based eaters’, not ‘vegans’ who are ‘lapsing’ in the research,” says Dr. Matthew Cole, vegan researcher and Lecturer in Sociology at the Open University.
+“It’s really ‘plant-based eaters’, not ‘vegans’ who are ‘lapsing’ in the research,” says Dr. Matthew Cole, vegan researcher and lecturer in sociology at the Open University in Milton Keynes, England.
 “If we contend (as I do) that veganism is an ethical commitment to oppose the exploitation of nonhuman animals, then veganism is likely to be far more robust than this research might imply.”

-In the Faunalytics study, the only reason given by a majority of those who had tried and then given up on vegetarian/vegan diets, for originally trialling the diet, was health (58 percent).
-This corroborates Cole’s argument: if a vegetarian or vegan diet is only adopted for health reasons, then it isn’t veganism at all, but a plant-based activity.
+In the Faunalytics study, the majority (58 percent) of those who had tried and then given up on vegetarian/vegan diets had originally adopted the diet for health reasons.
+This corroborates Cole’s argument: if a vegetarian or vegan diet is only adopted for health, then it isn’t veganism at all, but a plant-based activity.

-Counter to Leenaert’s argument above, Cole suggests if the expected health benefits don’t materialise, then people look around for a different diet to follow – of those who then gave up, a third (34 percent) did so in the first three months, and another 53 percent before the year was up.
+Counter to Leenaert’s argument above, Cole suggests if the expected health benefits don’t materialize, then people look around for a different diet to follow.
+Of those who then gave up, a third (34 percent) did so in the first three months, and another 53 percent before the year was up.

 Cows eating hay in a factory farm